russjfreeman/vanputer/README.md

 * Air pollution
 * Temperature outisde, inside the van, inside the insulaton
 * Time fans were running
-* Power generated throgh solar
+* Power generated through solar
 * Van direction/orientaton
 * Tilt and yaw (if that's right) of the van (for consideration in solar generation)
 * Power generated through driving